 The Warren A. Hood Library houses more than 100,000 items.
 In addition to the book collections owned by the library, there are periodical subscriptions, record and compact disk collections, video cassettes, maps, vertical file materials, the College archives and periodical indexes, subscriptions to web-based indexes/full text databases, and reference materials for all fields.
-Internet access is available to all students from the library as well as the computer labs in Irby Hall and McCravey-Triplett Student Center.
+Internet access is available to all students from the library as well as the computer lab in the McCravey-Triplett Student Center.

 The staff is well trained to assist all faculty and students with a wide range of research activities.
 It is the librarians' intent that each student at Belhaven develop transferrable skills to ensure life-long learning through instruction and skilled use of the materials available at the Warren A. Hood Library and other libraries in the metropolitan area.

 Individuals using the library are strongly urged to seek all assistance possible.
-Should essential library material not be found in the library, cooperative agreements between Belhaven College and other local libraries make available some 3.5 million items to each student enrolled at the College.
-Appropriate credentials (which are available at the library's public service desk) must be presented at the source library.
-For items not available locally, participation in a variety of interlibrary loan networks makes possible computer-based loan service.
-Also, on the library page of the Belhaven College website (www.belhaven.edu), information can be obtained through the virtual library link.
+Should essential library material not be found in the library, participation in a variety of interlibrary loan networks makes possible computer-based loan service.